DavidYeLuo/MagazineView/README.md

 10) You must separate your implementation so that the Magazine and MagazineList classes are in separate file(s) from the MagazineView and MagazineViewPanel files that you use to implement your program.

+Extra Credit:

+Provide a ‘Delete Magazine’ TextField where a user can enter a Magazine to be deleted from the Magazine list.
+The program will search for that magazine title and remove it from the list.
+Put this code into a method named delete() and add the method to the MagazineList class.